A NOBODY? — “Toldos” – Gen. 25:19-28:9, by Rabbi Baruch Cohon –

 Morris Adler, a rabbinical scholar of the last century, asks “What did Isaac do?
 He preserved a tradition; he held onto it; he received it and he was loyal to it.
 In a world of constant change, in a world where new fashions are sought and new habits constantly arise, in a world that never stops for a moment in its fluctuations, Isaac is not simply a negative character.
 He is the son of Abraham and the father of Jacob.
 He kept the chain that was handed to him… In all of his actions a tradition was preserved.”

 Without Isaac the Jewish people would not exist.
 All through the centuries, individual Jews proudly bear his name.
 You and I and many others can identify with him because we link generations.
 To tend the flame of continuity is our mission.
 Family traditions, religious traditions, national traditions all bring pride and meaning to our lives.
 We who bear those traditions and add to them and pass them on are carrying on Isaac’s work.

 Isaac listens to good advice.
 No, don’t call him henpecked.
 He knows when his wife is right!
 Isaac builds his family, and establishes residence in the land that will be theirs.
+I beg to differ with my uncle’s opinion.
+Isaac is not a Nobody.
 He is the indispensable link that joins the generations.

 Considered that way, Isaac’s story is the portrait of a Somebody.